From orders to prices: A stochastic description of the limit order book to forecast intraday returns: The Model

 \section{The Model}

 The limit order book is the place where traders' orders meet.
 These orders carry information about a trader's willingness to accept a certain price, the limit price, in exchange for the chosen number of instruments, or vice-versa.
 The price level at which two orders are matched is called \emph{the reference price}.
-Within the LOB, we distinguish buy (ask) order and sell (bid) orders.
+Within the LOB, we distinguish buy (ask) orders and sell (bid) orders.
 Perceiving these two order types as species which populate price and order size levels inspired the use of the mathematical tools presented in \cite{Baez2018}.
-At any point in time the exchange keeps track of all orders within the LOB.
-Aside from the market side, the location within the LOB is defined by three key components: the limit price up to which the trader wants to buy or sell, the number of securities, and the time when the order arrives in the LOB.
+At any point in time, the exchange keeps track of all orders within the LOB.
+Aside from the market side, the location within the LOB is defined by three key components: the limit price and the number of securities, both determined by the trader, and the time when the order arrives in the LOB.

 If traders require immediacy, they rely on \emph{market orders} which can be thought to have an infinite (bid order) or zero (bid order) limit price depending on the market side they were issued from.
 These orders are matched immediately and, normally, do not reside in the order book for an extended amount of time.
 They enter the LOB at the best price level of all limit orders currently residing in the LOB on the opposite market side.